Equity Center Educators

 The Equity Center Advisory Committee supports the Equity Center in shifting the climate on Bentley’s campus toward a more inclusive, informed, and compassionate environment.
 Committee members challenge themselves and others to reconceptualize leadership as a catalyst for social justice.
-The committee meets bimonthly in the Equity Center, and these meetings serve as a barometer to assess the campus climate.
+The committee meets monthly in the Equity Center, and these meetings serve as a barometer to assess the campus climate.

 People Respecting Individuality and Diversity through Education (P.R.I.D.E.) is a student organization that provides support and social activities for the Bentley University gay, lesbian, bisexual and transgender community.
 P.R.I.D.E. was created to promote awareness of social and political concerns of its members and life at Bentley.
 It is also dedicated to raising awareness of the LGBTQ community at the university.
 All are welcome to attend meetings.
 Come as a friend, member of the community, or an ally showing support.
-Meetings vary in order to promote convenience for the members.

 For more information, please e-mail firstname.lastname@example.org or the P.R.I.D.E. advisor, Ron Ardizzone, at email@example.com.
 You can also learn more by joining the Bentley P.R.I.D.E.
 Facebook group or following us on Twitter.